Cowan, New South Wales: Commercial area

-There is a single General Store that serves the Cowan community, which is located on the corner of the Pacific Highway and Fraser Road.
+There was a single General Store that serves the Cowan community, which was located on the corner of the Pacific Highway and Fraser Road.

 A notable landmark of the Cowan area is the "Pie in the Sky" pie shop located approximately one kilometre north of Cowan on the Pacific Highway.
 Pie in the Sky was featured in the Australian film Lantana, and is a frequent stop for day-trippers, bicycle riders and motor-scooter enthusiasts on weekends.

 Austral Watergardens is one of the only water gardens in Australia.

 Tourism

 Cowan, set in the outermost area of Sydney's north, lies in a valley with vast areas of bushland between the waterways of both Berowra and Cowan Creek.
 The suburb provides hiking access to a network of trails through the Great North Walk and the Jerusalem Bay Track from the railway station for walks combing distances with some steep sections.